jdx/mise/docs/cli-reference.md

 Change the active version of a tool locally or globally.

 This will install the tool if it is not already installed.
-By default, this will use an `.rtx.toml` file in the current directory.
+By default, this will use an `.mise.toml` file in the current directory.
 Use the --global flag to use the global config file instead.
-This replaces asdf's `local` and `global` commands, however those are still available in rtx.
+This replaces asdf's `local` and `global` commands, however those are still available in mise.

 Usage: use [OPTIONS] [TOOL@VERSION]...